-Application Section ) issue 9 Income Sharing Agreements typically negate the institution's ability to disclose the true cost of a program.
+Application Section Issue Current Law Code 9 Exemplars of Student Agreements Income Sharing Agreements typically negate the institution's ability to disclose the true cost of a program.
 If the amount owed is subject to change, it cannot be satisfactorily disclosed to the public and enrolling students.
 Please explain if and how your ISA model circumnavigates this issue.
-CCR 71180 CEC 94902 Please provide copies of all enrollment documents beyond the required enrollment agreement, including ISA agreements.
-Please be aware, your enrollment agreement cannot be finally approved until a determination has been made by the Bureau Chief regarding your request for an alternative refund calculation.
+Please provide copies of all enrollment documents beyond the required enrollment agreement, including ISA agreements.
+CCR 71180 CEC 94902 Please be aware, your enrollment agreement cannot be finally approved until a determination has been made by the Bureau Chief regarding your request for an alternative refund calculation.
 Please be prepared to provide a final draft enrollment agreement if requested (after the request for alternative refund calculations has been addressed).p 12 Instruction and Degrees Offered Please schedule a demonstration of Zoom (and possibly Slack) with assigned Senior Education Specialist Joanna Murray.
-CCR 7121 CCR 7171 CCR 7171 CCR 7171 CCR 7185 CCR 7186
+CCR 71210 CCR 71710 CCR 71715 CCR 71716 CCR 71850 CCR 71865